-The Faculty of Health and Social Care is committed to producing excellent research to inform evidence based practice and the health and wellbeing of people locally, nationally and internationally.
+The Faculty of Health, Social Care & Medicine is committed to producing excellent research to inform evidence based practice and the health and wellbeing of people locally, nationally and internationally.

 Our research spans four cross–faculty themes all of which are supported by research Professors and Readers.
-The themes link to the Evidence-based Practice Research Centre (EPRC) and beyond via the Postgraduate Medical Institute (PGMI).
+The themes link to the Health Research Institute (HRI).

 The themes are: